lcccodes/lcccodes/README.md

 Hi there!
 I'm Shannon, an IT and data professional and research assistant.
-I'm a versatile analyst, writer and editor with strengths in <b>big-picture and systems-level thinking</b>.
+I'm a versatile analyst, writer and editor with strengths in <b>big-picture, systems-level thinking</b>.

 Lately my focus has turned to cloud computing, but I also have interests in <b>data analysis and theory</b>.
 I've studied a bit of <b>python</b> and completed a course in <b>math for data scientists.</b>

-This is what I've got going here so far:
+This is what I've got up here so far:

 <h2>Information Technology Projects:</h2>